bdts1547/AssessImage/README.md

 ## Description
 A good photo is one where factors such as backlit, blur, contrast, and composition are well balanced, creating an aesthetically pleasing image.
 Specifically, a good photo should have the following characteristics:
-+ Backlight: adjust the lighting appropriately to avoid shadows or glare on the subject in the photo.
++ **Backlight**: adjust the lighting appropriately to avoid shadows or glare on the subject in the photo.
 (0-100)
-+ Blur: the photo should be taken clearly, without blur or blur.
++ **Blur**: the photo should be taken clearly, without blur or blur.
 (0-100)
-+ Contrast: increase the contrast in the image so that details are clearly distinguished, helping to increase bold, sharp dynamics.
++ **Contrast**: increase the contrast in the image so that details are clearly distinguished, helping to increase bold, sharp dynamics.
 (0-100)
-+ Layout: arrange the subjects in the frame so that it is harmonious, beautiful and creates a sense of sublimation for the viewer.
++ **Layout**: arrange the subjects in the frame so that it is harmonious, beautiful and creates a sense of sublimation for the viewer.
   - One-third
   - Center
   - Symmetry